 Here is a list of some cat foods I like.
 Im sure there are plenty more out there and these are in no specific order.
 Rule of thumb.
 NO CORN, NO BY-PRODUCTS, NO WHEAT AND NO SOY.
 And these should be alternated with kibble, moist and real meat.
 No kibble actually is even better.
 Just remember cats (carnivours) like variety and cats like MEAT !!!!
-I give most of these foods in moist every morning and change brands every day.
-And do a variety of hard also.
+I give moist/raw mix morning and night then leave just enough hard food down for over night and during work.

 Dr. Elizabeth Hodgkins has great info on cat feeding , preventing and curing diseases for cats.
 All you have to do is a google search on her.
 Her book is called "Your Cat"